Arr2k/cybersecurity-mini-project-threat-detection/README.md

 # cybersecurity-mini-project-threat-detection
-using random forest ML
+using random forest ML.
-to get the phising get, approach karggle: https://www.kaggle.com/datasets/eswarchandt/phishing-website-detector download the file, and upload to drive.
+To get the phising get, approach karggle: https://www.kaggle.com/datasets/eswarchandt/phishing-website-detector download the file, and upload to drive.
 In google colab, addd the file from the uploaded drive

 #step 1- import the libraries